As I Came of Age

-As I Came of Age is the second studio album by English soprano Sarah Brightman.
-The album features a diverse collection of songs including "Good Morning Starshine" from the musical Hair, "Yesterday" by Aimee Mann, "Love Changes Everything" from Andrew Lloyd Webber's Aspects of Love, and "Some Girls" by Lisa Burns and Sal Maida.
-Cover art showcases a Robert Blakeman photograph of Brightman imposed onto the Arthur Hughes painting "The Kings' Orchard" (c.
-1858).
+As I Came of Age is the second studio album by English soprano Sarah Brightman, released in 1990 by Polydor Records.
+The album contains a diverse collection of songs including "Good Morning Starshine" from the musical Hair, "Yesterday" by Aimee Mann, "Love Changes Everything" from Andrew Lloyd Webber's Aspects of Love, and "Some Girls" by Lisa Burns and Sal Maida.

+The cover art features an Arthur Hughes painting, The Kings' Orchard (c.
+1858), adapted to include an imposed image of Brightman that is based on a Robert Blakeman photograph of her.
+The original photograph was used as the cover for the corresponding single, "Something to Believe In".